 Notice to Applicants: Please read the required Notice to Applicants statement by clicking here.
 This notice contains important information about applying for a position at Cornell as well as some of your rights and responsibilities as an applicant.

-EEO Statement: Diversity and Inclusion are a part of Cornell University’s heritage.
+EEO Statement: Diversity and Inclusion are a part of our heritage.
 We are a recognized employer and educator valuing AA/EEO, Protected Veterans and Individuals with Disabilities.
 We also recognize a lawful preference in employment practices for Native Americans living on or near Indian reservations.
-Cornell University is an innovative Ivy League university and a great place to work.
-Our inclusive community of scholars, students, and staff impart an uncommon sense of larger purpose, and contribute creative ideas to further the university’s mission of teaching, discovery, and engagement.